PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 The full implementation of this simple case can also be found in our [Tests](tests/org.palladiosimulator.somox.ast2seff.test/src/org/palladiosimulator/somox/ast2seff/Ast2SeffTest.java).

-First the parser needs to be set up:
+First, the parser needs to be set up:

   ```sh
     String  javaCoreVersion = JavaCore.latestSupportedJavaVersion();